 - Set up a sunscreen station in the bathroom at home so children can apply their sunscreen in front of the mirror and then wipe their hands.

-- Pop sunscreen in the cooler section of the lunchbox so it will be cold when applying – especially nice on a hot, summer’s day.
+- Pop sunscreen in the cooler section of the lunchbox so it will be cold when applying – especially refreshing on a hot, summer’s day.

 - Remember role modelling – children learn best from what they see adults doing.

-The risk of allergies and cross infection from sunscreen use is very small.
-If an allergic reaction to sunscreen does occur, it is usually caused by perfumes and/or preservatives in the product, not the chemicals that filter or block UV.
-If someone is experiencing an allergic reaction to a sunscreen, it may be good to look for a fragrance-free product such as a toddler or sensitive sunscreen.
+The risk of allergies and cross-infection from sunscreen use is very small.
+If an allergic reaction to sunscreen does occur, it is usually caused by perfumes and/or preservatives in the product, not the ingredients that filter or block UV.
+If a person experiences an allergic reaction to a sunscreen, look for a fragrance-free product such as a toddler or sensitive sunscreen.

 More information on sunscreen and nanoparticles .